venice1200/TapClock/Fonts/README.md

 You have two possibities to add the font to the sketch:
 * Add the font to the SSD1306ASCii Library and add the line #include "Clock5x7.h" to the library file "allFonts.h" to cover the font.
 The font must be part of the SSD1306ASCii Library file and folder structure.
-* Add the font to this (or your sketch) by added an #include "Clock5x7.h" and make the file "Clock5x7.h" available through the libraries or sketch folders.
+* Add the font to this (or your sketch) by adding an #include "Clock5x7.h" and make the file "Clock5x7.h" available through the libraries or sketch folders.
 I keep it in the libraries\SSDFonts folder to use it more than once.

 **2018-12-08**
 Replace the system5x7 font with the one here.